etlbox/etlbox.website/doks_v1.8/content/docs/relational-databases/overview.md

 ---
 title: "Database Connectors"
-description: "An overview of existing database connectors in ETLBox and their concepts."
+description: "This article provides an overview of ETLBox's database connectors, explaining how to read, write, and merge data using DbSource, DbDestination, and DbMerge.
+It also covers supported databases and connection management."
 lead: "ETLBox provides components for reading, writing, and merging data in relational databases.
 These components ensure efficient data processing by utilizing streaming reads and bulk operations where possible."
 draft: false
 images: []